cloud-gov/cf-byo-broker/simple-service-broker/README.md

   ```

 If you re-run `cf marketplace` and `cf services` you will see all of the `simple-service` records are gone.

+## Updating a Broker

+What happens if we release a new version of the simple service broker?
+What should you do to update the broker in your space?

+Remember that the broker is simply an application.
+From Cloud Foundry's perspective, the broker is just an endpoint - a url and some credentials.
+Therefore, you only need to push the updated app.
+You don't need to re-run `create-service-broker` or do anything with your existing service instances.

+Here are some things to consider when managing broker instances:

+* We recommend updating any Cloud Foundry app using either a [blue/green deployment](https://docs.cloudfoundry.org/devguide/deploy-apps/blue-green.html) or the new [zero downtime](https://docs.cloudfoundry.org/devguide/deploy-apps/zero-downtime.html) capability currently in beta.
+* The broker is only involved in provisioning/de-provisioning and binding/unbinding.
+It is not involved when an application interacts with the service instance.
+Therefore, if you chose to simply push new changes, there is a fairly low risk of an interruption during the push.
+Users will simply not be able to provision or bind.
+* Updates assume the broker has been authored and tested to not introduce breaking changes.
+You should always test new versions in a non-production environment before incorporating them into production workflows.

 ## Deleting the Broker